hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

     valid_frame.to_csv(f"{data_root}/csv_file/valid.csv", index=False)
 ```

-Here get_all_items, mkdir are two supported functions, that help us to find all items in a given folder and make new folder.
+Here get_all_items, mkdir are two supported functions (defined in `utils.py` file) which help us to find all items in a given folder and make new folder.

-Once we have csv, we can pass to define the dataset.
+Once we have data frame, we can pass to define the dataset.

 ## 3. Define DataLoader

 In this part we will do the following:

 - Get lists of images and masks
-- Define Dataloader with input is lists of images and masks and outout is list of batch image which is feed into the model.
-More precisely, in this step we will:
+- Define Dataloader with input be a list of images and masks and output be list of image batchs which is fed into the model.
+More precisely:
-  - Decode images and masks
+  - Decode images and masks (read images and masks)
   - Transform data
   - Batch the augumented data.